Self-hosted Relay

 On your server, start the relay using the following command:

-fungi relay -p ${SERVER_PUBLIC_IP}
+fungi daemon relay-server -p ${SERVER_PUBLIC_IP}

 - Replace